nlm-irp-jianglab/Evolink/docs/index.md

                         Default: 0.9]
   -s SEED, --seed SEED  Set seed for simulation for reproducibility of the
                         results [Default: 1]
-  --gesd-mc-method METHOD
+  --min-outlier-score-threshold THRESHOLD
+                        A minimal threshold to determine outliers by IsolationForest [Default: 0.7; Range: 0.5-1] --n-estimators NUMBER
+                        Number of tree estimators used in IsolationForest [Default: 200]
+  --max-samples PERCENTAGE
+                        Percentage of training samples for each tree in IsolationForest [Default: 0.1] --gesd-mc-method METHOD
                         Multitest correction method [Choices: none,
                         bonferroni, fdr, holm, hommel; Default: none]